Gold is sold by the troy ounce (31.103 g). What is the volume of 1 troy ounce of pure gold?

 What force must be exerted on the pedal cylinder of a hydraulic lift to support the weight of a 2000-kg car (a large car) resting on the wheel cylinder?
 The pedal cylinder has a 2.00-cm diameter and the wheel has a 24.0-cm diameter.

 A crass host pours the remnants of several bottles of wine into a jug after a party.
 He then inserts a cork with a 2.00-cm diameter into the bottle, placing it in direct contact with the wine.
 He is amazed when he pounds the cork into place and the bottom of the jug (with a 14.0-cm diameter) breaks away.
 Calculate the extra force exerted against the bottom if he pounded the cork with a 120-N force.

-A certain hydraulic system is designed to exert a force 100 times as large as the one put into it. (a) What must be the ratio of the area of the slave cylinder to the area of the master cylinder? (b) What must be the ratio of their diameters? (c) By what factor is the distance through which the output force moves reduced relative to the distance through which the input force moves?
+A certain hydraulic system is designed to exert a force 100 times as large as the one put into it. (a) What must be the ratio of the area of the wheel cylinder to the area of the pedal cylinder? (b) What must be the ratio of their diameters? (c) By what factor is the distance through which the output force moves reduced relative to the distance through which the input force moves?
 Assume no losses to friction.

 (a) Verify that work input equals work output for a hydraulic system assuming no losses to friction.
 Do this by showing that the distance the output force moves is reduced by the same factor that the output force is increased.
 Assume the volume of the fluid is constant. (b) What effect would friction within the fluid and between components in the system have on the output force?
 How would this depend on whether or not the fluid is moving?

 11.6 Gauge Pressure, Absolute Pressure, and Pressure Measurement